 Testosterone, which is a sex hormone responsible for male traits, can contribute to acne in both sexes.
 So whether you are a man or a woman, it is possible testosterone could play a role in your acne.
-Other hormones may contribute too.
+Other steroid hormones and their metbolites may contribute too.

 Dealing with hormonal acne involves making lifestyle changes to balance your hormones and address the root cause, while also treating the acne topically.
 A dermatologist may also be able to offer medications that can control severe symptoms.

 Testosterone is often called the male sex hormone, because it is responsible for many of the bodily processes that give men male characteristics.
 Women also produce small amounts of testosterone, however, and it plays an important role in both sexes.

 In men, testosterone is a crucial hormone.
 It regulates the changes experienced during puberty, such as growth of the penis, maturation of the testicles, the development of facial and pubic hair, muscle and bone growth, as well as sperm production and sex drive.

 In women, it plays a more limited, yet still important role, contributing to bone density, ovarian functioning, and possibly sex drive.

 Hormonal acne is acne linked to abnormal levels of hormones or fluctuations in hormones.
 Hormones are signalling compounds secreted by the body that travel through the bloodstream, and play important roles throughout the body.
 Sex hormones in particular regulate functions related to sex differences and sexuality.